opengeospatial/geopackage/spec.md

 may also follow [RasterLite] (https://www.gaia-gis.it/fossil/librasterlite/index) version 1 conventions, where the tiles are selected based on a spatially indexed bounding box in a separate metadata table.

-######[Note 13]

-An integer column primary key is recommended for best performance.

-######[Note 14]

-The `sample_rasters` table created in SQL 5 above could be extended with one or more geometry columns by calls to the `addGeometryColumn()` routine specified in clause 9.4 to have both raster and geometry columns like the `sample_feature_table` shown in Figure3: GeoPackageTables above in clause 7.

-######[Note 15]

-This table naming convention is adopted from [RasterLite] (https://www.gaia-gis.it/fossil/librasterlite/index).

-######[Note 16]

-In an SQLite implementation, the rowid value is always equal to the value of a single-column primary key on an [integer column] (http://www.sqlite.org/lang_createtable.html#rowid).
-Althought not stated in the SQLite documentation, testing has not revealed a case where rowed values on a table with any primry key column(s) defined are changed by a database reorganization performed by the VACUUM SQL command.

-######[Note 17]

-This data structure can be implemented as a table in the absence of geometry data types or spatial indexes.
-When implemented as a view, the min/max x/y columns could reference ordinates of a bounding box geometry in an underlying table when geometry data types are available, e.g. in [RasterLite] (https://www.gaia-gis.it/fossil/librasterlite/index).

 ####Footnotes